 - Selling their grain back to the project in exchange for money from the project's budget (essentially wages you can claim by selling your Grain).

-- Selling their Grain to people or groups outside the project who would like to use it for Boosting and incentivizing certain features/decisions.
+- Selling their Grain to people or groups outside the project who would like to use it for incentivizing certain features/decisions.

 Follow the rabbit hole deeper by reading our How Grain Works documentation.